awsdocs/iam-user-guide/doc_source/access_policies_testing-policies.md

-With the IAM policy simulator, you can test and troubleshoot identity\-based policies, IAM permissions boundaries, Organizations service control policies, and resource\-based policies\.
+With the IAM policy simulator, you can test and troubleshoot identity\-based policies, IAM permissions boundaries, Organizations service control policies \(SCPs\), and resource\-based policies\.
 Here are some common things you can do with the policy simulator:
 + Test policies that are attached to IAM users, groups, or roles in your AWS account\.
 If more than one policy is attached to the user, group, or role, you can test all the policies, or select individual policies to test\.
 You can test which actions are allowed or denied by the selected policies for specific resources\.
 + Test and troubleshoot the effect of [permissions boundaries](access_policies_boundaries.md) on IAM entities\.
 Note: you can only simulate one permissions boundary at a time\.
 + Test policies that are attached to AWS resources, such as Amazon S3 buckets, Amazon SQS queues, Amazon SNS topics, or Amazon S3 Glacier vaults\.